-Many people choose to work temporarily in the U.S. through nonimmigrant visas, but others want to make this country their permanent home.
-Immigrant visas, or green cards, allow for these foreign nationals to live and work in the U.S. for ten years at a time.
+Many people choose to work temporarily in the U.S. through nonimmigrant visas, while others want to make this country their permanent home.
+Immigrant visas, or green cards, allow foreign nationals to live and work in the U.S. for ten years at a time.
 One of the more common types of green cards that people seek is the EB-3 green card due to its relatively low requirements.
 However, this also makes it very popular, which can impact the time it takes to obtain one.
-Keep reading to find out what else goes into the EB-3 visa and the processing time to get one in 2023 and 2024.
+Keep reading to find out what else goes into the EB-3 visa processing time to get one in 2025

 EB-3 Requirements

-In order to understand and estimate how long it takes to get an EB-3, we will first outline the steps that are involved in preparing and petitioning for this type of green card.
+To estimate how long it takes to get an EB-3, it’s important to outline the steps involved in preparing and petitioning for this type of green card.

 • You are a foreign professional with a Bachelor’s degree.
 You must be able to prove that your occupation requires your specific degree.